CodeScoring/docs/docs/on-premise/how-to/users.en.md

 - **Viewer** - access only to viewing the results of analyses within the project;
 - **Developer** - access to run the analysis in the UI, through the agent and through the proxy repository plugin;
 - **Owner** - access to view project policies, change project settings and manage access of other project users.

+For each role within the **User** access level, creation of CLI projects via API is available if the **Can create CLI projects via API**parameter is enabled in the user profile.

 For **Administrator** access level it is possible to view and change all settings and projects in the system without restrictions.